BelT26/RDFC/README.md

 I created some automated tests for views and forms following the examples in the Hello Django module.
 These are not currently running correctly as they are returning errors concerning the database connection.
 I have tested the same features manually and they are working as expected.

 ### Manual Tests
 Manual testing was carried out by myself and the club manager.

 Messages confirming user actions appear at the top of the screen.

+User authentication features work and the items appearing on the navbar change according to user access.

 All navigation links work as expected althought the navbar hides the title of the social section.